jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 14, 2008.md

 use these big toothbrushes; I don’t think are good.
 I think you should get one of those baby toothbrushes, very soft.
 And just brush - work that down in there.
 And it will dissolve the plaque so you don’t have to have deep root cleanings.
-I have found that I haven’t had to use my water pick.
+I have found that I haven’t had to use my waterpik.
 Maybe every three months or something like that and do that routine that I talk about on www.wewant2live.com.
 Where I talked about the formula for getting deep down and removing the plaque and other tars.
 And also found that when